$\alpha$-Rank-Collections: Analyzing Expected Strategic Behavior with Uncertain Utilities: Related Literature

 \section{Related Literature}

 The field of utility theory is concerned with answering what strategic entities are striving for \citep{fishburnUtilityTheory1968}.
 After a long history of thought, the vNM utility function has become standard for describing preferences in the presence of risky outcomes of different choices and in game theory.
-Von Neumann and Morgenstern showed that, if an individual's preferences satisfy certain axioms of rational behavior, there exists a utility function that the individual aims to maximize \citep{vonneumannTheoryGamesEconomic1944}.
+Von Neumann and Morgenstern showed that, if an individual's preferences satisfy certain axioms of rational behavior, there exists a utility function such that the individual acts as if to maximize this utility~\citep{vonneumannTheoryGamesEconomic1944}.
 The vNM utility function is a cardinal utility function, i.e., utility is measured on an interval scale \citep{handler1984measurement}.

 However, well-known negative results demonstrate the difficulty of aggregating preferences to a social choice with only ordinal utility functions available.
 Arrow's general impossibility theorem is one of the central insights, showing that it is impossible to have a social welfare function that satisfies a certain set of apparently reasonable conditions \citep{arrowSocialChoiceIndividual1951}.
 Based on this impossibility, \citet{satterthwaiteStrategyproofnessArrowConditions1975} and \citet{gibbardManipulationVotingSchemes1973} showed that no (non-dictatorial) mechanism with more than two possible outcomes is dominant-strategy incentive-compatible (aka. strategy-proof).
 The limitations of deterministic mechanisms led to significant attention for probabilistic social choice more recently \citep{brandt2017rolling}.